RehabMan/OS-X-Realtek-Network/README.md

 http://www.insanelymac.com/forum/topic/287161-new-driver-for-realtek-rtl8111/

 My goal in creating this repository was just to create a single binary that could be used on 10.8, 10.7, and 10.6 for use in the Probook Installer.

+I also added the CLEAR_STATUS_IN_INTERRUPT "feature/bugfix" which fixes some performance issues I was experiencing on my ProBook to SMB shares.
+In addition, a few other changes were made to allow the code to compile on 32-bit (no idea if that is still the case).

 ## README.md from Mieze's repository